nirali112/nirali112/README.md

 - Implementing **cybersecurity models** for enterprise clients.
 - Leveraging tools like **Kubernetes, Docker**, and **Cloud Platforms** (AWS, GCP).

-🌱 Currently deepening my expertise in **Python backend development** and **Cloud Identity Systems**, focusing on creating scalable and secure solutions.
+🌱 Currently deepening my expertise in **Python, backend development** and **Cloud Identity Systems**, focusing on creating scalable and secure solutions.

 👯 Open to collaborating on **open-source projects** or innovative ideas in web development, algorithms, and automation.